RomanBoegli/godbbench/README.md

 `name`           | The benchmark's name.
 `executions`     | Number of executions the given benchmark was performed under consideration of the annotated scale factor.
 `total (μs)`     | Total amount of microseconds spend for all executions of the given benchmark.
-`arithMean (μs)` | Average execution time microseconds calculated using the aithmetic mean.
+`arithMean (μs)` | Average execution time microseconds calculated using the arithmetic mean.
 `geoMean (μs)`   | Average execution time microseconds calculated using the geometric mean.
 `min (μs)`       | Fastest single execution.
 `max (μs)`       | Slowest single execution.